Gatechain Token (GT) Trading 2.7% Higher Over Last 7 Days

-Gatechain Token (CURRENCY:GT) traded down 0.7% against the US dollar during the 1 day period ending at 23:00 PM Eastern on March 23rd.
-Over the last week, Gatechain Token has traded up 2.7% against the US dollar.
-One Gatechain Token token can now be bought for about $0.58 or 0.00005303 BTC on exchanges.
-Gatechain Token has a market cap of $45.63 million and $20.82 million worth of Gatechain Token was traded on exchanges in the last day.
+Gatechain Token (CURRENCY:GT) traded down 0.7% against the U.S. dollar during the twenty-four hour period ending at 17:00 PM E.T. on March 28th.
+In the last seven days, Gatechain Token has traded 2.7% higher against the U.S. dollar.
+Gatechain Token has a market capitalization of $45.63 million and approximately $20.82 million worth of Gatechain Token was traded on exchanges in the last day.
+One Gatechain Token token can now be purchased for approximately $0.58 or 0.00005303 BTC on exchanges.

 - Content Value Network (CVNT) traded up 106,432% against the dollar and now trades at $2.49 or 0.00004623 BTC.